The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Summary

-In the future, the next-generation \erosita cluster catalogs will be supported by a wealth of spectroscopic input from SDSS-V (10,000 clusters), 4MOST (40,000 clusters), LSST, and Euclid.
+In the future, the next-generation \erosita cluster catalogs will be supported by a wealth of spectroscopic input from SDSS-V (10\,000 clusters), 4MOST (40\,000 clusters), LSST, and \textit{Euclid}.
 These data will expand bias-free redshift measurements to higher redshifts.
 A complete sampling of the nodes of the cosmic web will yield exquisite constraints on cosmological models and primordial non-Gaussianity \citep{Stopyra2021}.

-\section{Data Availability}
+\section{Data availability}

-We make available the optical properties of the \erass galaxy cluster and group catalog.
+We make available the optical properties of the \erass galaxy clusters and groups as a catalog in electronic form.
+It can be accessed at the CDS via anonymous ftp to \url{cdsarc.u-strasbg.fr} (\href{ftp://130.79.128.5/}{130.79.128.5}) or via \url{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/688/A210}.
+Alternatively, the catalog is available via the following webpage: \url{https://erosita.mpe.mpg.de/dr1/AllSkySurveyData_dr1/Catalogues_dr1/}.
 Moreover, the measured optical properties of the clusters from literature catalogs and \eromapper runs without positional priors are made available, too.
+They can be accessed and explored using a visual inspection tool on the following webpage: \url{https://erass-cluster-inspector.com}.
 Reasonable requests for the member galaxy catalogs can be made to the corresponding author.